Instructions for assembling The Cathedral Hive Un-assembled Kit.

 1) Hive boards need to be flush on ends, if not shave down with hand planer

-2) apply glue inside the pencil line and use bar clamps to hold the hive end boards in place
+2) Apply glue inside the pencil line and use bar clamps to hold the hive Front and Back boards in place

-The parts come with the glass window pre-assembled
+The Kit parts come with the glass window pre-assembled

 Cathedral Hive Window Detail

 Cathedral Hive - Ready for bees!